1. A Light to the Gentiles

 2. How does Paul's inclusion of Gentile believers in his statement about carrying out God's plans help us understand who is responsible for carrying out the Great Commission?

-3. Why do you think some people believe that Jesus' command to make disciples of all nations only applied to those who were face-to-face with him at the time he gave it?
+3. Why do you think some people believe that Jesus' command to make disciples of all nations only applied to those who were face-to-face with him when he spoke those words?

 4. Why might A.T.
 Robertson's comment that "God's people are slow in carrying out God's plans for salvation" still be relevant today?